 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-The zoo has its own parking lot sitting right in front of the entrance.
-During busy times, like Spring Break and summer, this parking lot will fill up rather quickly in the day.
+The zoo has its own parking lot right in front of the entrance.
+During busy times, like Spring Break and summer, this parking lot will fill up pretty early in the day.
 When this happens, the zoo opens up overflow parking across the street from the entrance.

 Hours of Operation and Price of Admission

 - The Fort Worth Zoo is open 365 days per year.

 - From early March through early July, the zoo is open from 10 am to 5 pm Monday through Friday and 10 am to 6 pm on Saturdays and Sundays.

 - Early July to late October, the daily hours of operation are 10 am to 5 pm.

 - From late October to early March, the zoo is open each day from 10 am to 4 pm.